wavemaker/docs/learn/how-tos/wavemaker-application-deployment-jboss.md

 ---

 WaveMaker Apps can be exported as a WAR file.
 This generated file can be deployed to any standard Java Web Server running on JDK 1.8.
 This section walks through the steps to deploy WaveMaker app to **JBoss - WildFly**.
-You can know more about [Deployment to Web Server](/learn/app-development/deployment/deployment-web-server/) from here.
+For more infomation, see [Deployment to Web Server](/learn/app-development/deployment/deployment-web-server/).

 ## Prerequisites

-**JBoss Server setup**
+#### JBoss Server setup

 - You need to configure JBoss server.
 [Learn more](http://wildfly.org/downloads/).

 :::note
-Deployment has been tested on JBoss WildFly versions 11.0.0.CR1 and 10.1.0.Final.
+Deployment has been tested on JBoss WildFly versions `11.0.0.CR1` and `10.1.0.Final`.
 :::

 - Login to JBoss server with valid username and password.

-**Start JBoss Server**
+#### Start JBoss Server

 - Navigate to `\jboss-[version]\jboss-[version]\bin`.
     - Windows: Double click on _standalone.bat_ file to start JBoss server